 A bit hidden are two well-preserved ancient cisterns.
 Also, the tower, just before the church, is worth seeing.
 The view of the sea and the coastal strip over Mezapos and Tigani is simply amazing!

 Сhurch of Episkopi

-Not far away from Vlacherna, at a rocky inclination, close to the village of Agios Georgios Kitas, is one of the most important Byzantine monuments of Mani, the church of Episkopi (Επισκοπή), dedicated probably to Agios Georgios initially, and to Virgin Mary nowadays.
+Close to the village of Agios Georgios Kitas, not far away from Vlacherna, at a rocky inclination, stands a small settlement (Episkopi).
+A short path, not more than 150m, leads to one of the most important Byzantine monuments of Mani, the church of Episkopi (Επισκοπή), dedicated probably to Agios Georgios initially, and to Virgin Mary nowadays.